How to Build a House Extension

 Different building regulations may apply if your original house is in an area of outstanding natural beauty or requires a listed building consent.

-In most cases, it is a good idea to contact your local authority planning officer to check whether you need planning permission or not.
-You can find more details about planning permission and your rights here.
+In most cases, it is a good idea to contact your local authority planning officer to check whether you need planning permission.

-How to build your own house extension
+How to build your house extension

 Compare this with the experience of PCL customers who can move into their beautiful extension within weeks.